 Mountain Lakes Medical Center accepts the following forms of payment: Cash, check, debit card and money order.

-At Mountain Lakes Medical Center Cafe, we strive to provide our patients with nutritious and delicious meals in a comfortable and affordable setting.
+At the Overlook Café, we strive to provide our patients with nutritious and delicious meals in a comfortable and affordable setting.
 Our meals are prepared with only the freshest ingredients and are available in our daily buffet or cooked to order on weekends.

 To receive considerate, respectful, and compassionate care regardless of your age, gender, race, national origin, religion, sexual orientation, or disabilities.